Camium02/ICE-3111-Computer_Vision/Labs/Lab-02/README.md

 institute: School of Computer Science and Electronic Engineering, Bangor University
 ---

-# Lab 2 -- Image Analysis Using ImageJ/Fiji
+# Lab 2 -- Further Image Analysis Using ImageJ/Fiji

 - (worth 5% of Assignment 1)
 - Deadline: 13/10/2021 at 23:59